 PK-Def N/N

 G8 generations from wild cat - Eddie is our beautiful Seal Sepia (Green eyes) rosette snow boy.
 I’m so pleased with the size consistency and horizontal flow of his pattern.
 Winner of 2018 Royal Adelaide Show Supreme Exhibit, Best Bengal, Best Breeder Owner.
-He went on showing the year ending up a Bronze Double Grand Champion titled boy.
-He is also very much what I'm trying to breed with head type with great profile, width of nose, ear placement and a beautifully curving back skull.
-Besides being so eye catching Eddie is very loving and is always wanting his space on my lap.
-He's playful, funny and full of bengal antics but in the end where he wants to be is purring in my lap.
-I'm beyond excited to see what the future program looks like with Eddie and proud of the fact that he is 5 generations of my breeding in my efforts with my snow program on both sides of his pedigree.
-I have recently kept a little daughter Adelhills Sacred Dancer aka Evie.
-HCM NORMAL test 22-AUG-2019 @ 1yr 7mo of age.
+He is also very much what I'm trying to breed with head type, great profile, width of nose, ear placement and a curving back skull.
+Eddie is very loving and is always wanting his space on my lap.
+I'm beyond excited to see what the future program looks like with Eddie and proud of the fact that he is 5 generations of my breeding efforts with my snow program on both sides of his pedigree.
+HCM NORMAL test 24-FEB-2022 @ age 4yr 1mo.

 Colour A/A E/E B/B cb/cb D/D